YoshikiShibata/oak/README.md

 -v option shows both names of test class and test method.

 To use oak command, you must set JUNIT_HOME environment variable which points to a directory where hamcrest-core.jar and junit.jar files are found.

+version command shows the version of the oak command.